DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session 0 - 01.xx.2025.md

 - Garden along the path.
 6 doors.
 	- 1st door — Go here if we need to rest.

 - Human man, dark skin, freckles.
 Unrecognizable gourd.
+Tattoos
 - "I'm not stupid enough to walk into a trap." —Eclipse
 	- Chug's old platoon was ambushed and slaughtered.
 He blames himself for walking into a trap.